My passion is writing about love, sex, dating, and relationships. I write based on my own personal experiences and those that I relate to.

 I didn't want a guy who only made an effort when he felt he was in the "dog house."
 His gestures started to become meaningless.
 What I wanted, was a guy who did not take me for granted, was consistent in his actions and would continue to do everything in his power (and beyond) to keep me versus finding and making excuses why he couldn't.

-Men, if you actually care about a woman and don't want her sexual desire for you to fade, then do not lightly hold or drop the ball regarding her feelings.
+Men, if you actually care about a woman and don't want her sexual desire for you to fade, then do not drop the ball regarding her feelings.

 Let's be clear; regardless if you are friends, dating, in an exclusive relationship or married, if you are having sex and decide to pull away emotionally or stop emotionally connecting with her, she will be less interested in you.
 When the ball (emotional connection) is dropped the trust is broken and her walls will go up.